 Social Research Methods Training

 In association with the Department of Sociology, Social Policy and Criminology at the University of Liverpool, engage@liverpool offers short five credit specialised methods and methodology training modules in social science research.
 With a wide range of intensive courses available, postgraduate researchers have the opportunity to tailor their methods training to the demands of their individual research projects.
-For a full list of modules available, click here.
+A module list will be available shortly.

 Doctoral Research Clinics